 In this outreach call, RefugePoint is seeking applications from applicants meeting the following requirements:

-- Applicants must be recognized refugees in Kenya and issued with the requisite documentation by the Refugee Affairs Secretariat (RAS).
+1. Applicants must be recognized refugees in Kenya and issued with the requisite documentation by the Department of Refugee Services ( DRS).
 Applications are invited from both urban and camp-based refugees.

 Application Procedures

 Applicants should immediately submit a copy of their curriculum vitae (CV), a copy of their Refugee Identity Card or Waiting Slip and Proof of Registration if Available.
-Due to COVID-19, we strongly encourage applications to be submitted electronically through the email address: [email protected].
+We strongly encourage applications to be submitted electronically through the email address: [email protected].

 Applicants should provide their phone numbers where feedback about their applications will be provided.